romene/Naturaily-netlify/_posts/2018-10-26-working-title-netlify-jekyll.md

 ---
-title: Working Title Netlify Jekyll
+title: Why You should use Jekyll and Netlify CMS for your site
 description: >-
   Is love at first sight even a thing?
 I believe it is!
 And our new site is a result of that love.
 slug: working-title-netlify-jekyll
 layout: post
+twitter-card: summary_large_image
 date: '2018-10-26 02:32:17 +0200'
 category: Ruby on Rails development
 author: Paweł Cybulski